 Transport Layer Security (TLS) is the successor to SSL but since SSL is by far most common term on the Internet people still use SSL when talking about these terminologies.

 Without SSL, all the data transferred between you and the webserver can be intercepted by others.
 For eCommerce websites that take customer's sensitive information, this could mean hacked credit cards and other information.
 For other types of websites, this could mean that the 3rd parties can easily track your browsing traits.

 How to know if your site is using SSL

 Look at the URL of the website.
-If it begins with “https” instead of “http” it means the site is secured using an SSL Certificate (the s stands for secure).
+If it begins with “https” instead of “http” it means the site is secured using an SSL Certificate (the S stands for secure).
 SSL Certificates secure all of your data as it is passed from your browser to the website’s server.
-To get an SSL Certificate, the company must go through a validation process.
+To get a SSL Certificate, the company must go through a validation process.